Last Updated on May 22, 2022

 - Tent is easy to set up and take down in a relatively quick time.

 - Easy to get in and get out because of the red straps on both sides.

-- The tent cover is strong enough to protect the tent bugs, tree branches effectively during the trip.
+- The tent cover is strong enough to protect the tent bugs, tree branches effectively during the camping trip.